 - Include multiple links and linkable photos in your content.
 Web readers can be blind to ads.
 They're more likely to click links and photos within an informative article.

 - If you’re a blogger, don't forget to include a disclosure that the link is an affiliate link per the FTC blog disclosure guidelines and GDPR.
-While it's the law in the U.S., it's also important to keeping your readers' faith in you.
+While it's the law in the U.S., it's also important to keep your readers' faith in you.

 Maximizing Sales and Your Amazon Affiliate Income